-Using Outcome Mapping and Outcome Harvesting to enter complex spaces
+Outcome Mapping and Outcome Harvesting for change complex spaces

 Outcome Mapping (OM) is a development philosophy and a development tool.
-In OM thinking change in complex contexts arises from the way, in that context, people and groups of people think, behave and interact.
+In OM thinking change in complex contexts arises from how, in their context, people and groups of people think, behave and interact.
 OM thus approaches Design, Monitoring and Evaluation by:

-- defining outcomes- changes in behavior, attitude, relationship and policy- as pivotal,
+- putting outcomes- changes in behavior, attitude, relationship and policy- right at the centre,

-- deliberately building into design systems to monitor contribution to outcomes (rather than just tracking activities) and
+- deliberately designing ways contribution to outcomes can be monitored and responded to (rather than just tracking activities) and

-- in evaluation seeking outcomes, why they occurred and what they mean for the context (rather than only asking what the project did)
+- evaluating via outcomes, why they occurred and what they imply (rather than only asking what the project did)

 Outcome Mapping (OM)

-More than than just another method I see Outcome Mapping (OM) as a development philosophy that seeks to engage in human and environmental contexts in the way they operate rather than the way top-down planning formats say they should.
+More than than just another method I see Outcome Mapping (OM) as a development philosophy that seeks to engage in human and environmental systems in the way they really do operate rather than the way top-down planning formats say they should.
 OM accepts that in complex systems (for me all systems involving human behavior are complex) change is nonlinear and neither predictable nor controllable.
-OM is a way to work under conditions where significant changes are not if-then consequences of project activities but instead emerge organically from interactions between various actors embedded in the context.
+OM is a way to work when significant changes are not if-then consequences of project activities but instead emerge organically from interactions between the 'players' embedded in the context.
 OM maps a path to a positive contribution to those interactions.

 Acceptance of change as an uncontrollable result of the interplay between many actors rather than the planned product of rational, if-then, linear logic is also central to OM philosophy.
 OM is therefore actor centred - design is around who to work with, why and how- and monitoring is inbuilt- (continuous feedback about whether the 'boundary partner' is really changing what they do).
 One is forced to analyse the whole system, define the key institutions and individuals (boundary partners), then design project/programme activities to contribute to changes in their thinking, actions (including policy) and relationships (i.e. outcomes).
 The best contribution to change is envisaged as a suite of new outcomes among these key players.
 The focus on outcomes rather than outputs is critical.